Glossary of ballet: Brisé

 ([bʁize]; literally 'broken') A jump consisting of an assemblé traveling either forward (en avant) or backward (en arrière), with an extra beat that "breaks" the jump in its travel.
 To execute a brisé en avant, the dancer demi-pliés in fifth position and brushes the back leg (through first position) to the front, then springs into the air and brings the second foot to meet it in the back before switching to the front to land, creating a beating action with the legs.
 In a brisé en arrière, the process is reversed, with the front leg brushing to the back and beating to land in front.

 Bras croisé

 ([bʁa kʁwaze]; literally 'crossed arms') Arm placement in which one arm is extended in second position away from the audience while the other is curved in first position (Cecchetti fourth position en avant or RAD/French third position).

 Bravura

 ([braˈvuːra]) A flashy, showy and elaborate style of dance that involves a lot of elaborate steps and style to similar music.
 Usually during a key solo.

-Bourree
+Bourrée

 Quick movement of the feet, can be performed on pointe or on demi-pointe.
 The dancer straightens one leg (the leg in back) and bends a leg and picks it up(the leg in front).
 Then the bent leg is straighted on the floor and the straight leg is picked off the floor and bent.
 These steps are repeated over and over again.
 The dancer looks as if he or she is flying across the floor.